Low-cost? Low chance for Air France and Lufthansa

 It is becoming more crowded as carriers such as Vueling and Norwegian challenge Ryanair and easyJet.
 A report by aviation consultancy Prologis shows that Vueling, acquired by IAG in 2013, now serves 129 destinations, a more than fivefold increase since 2009, catching up with easyJet’s 130 destinations and the 179 offered by Ryanair.

-Also, low-cost carriers are evolving to offer more services and fly to bigger airports to attack the legacy carriers’ hold on corporate and higher paying travelers.
+Also, low-cost carriers are evolving to offer more services and fly to bigger airports to attack the legacy carriers’ hold on corporate and higher paying travellers.

 “It’s an interesting time in the low-cost industry in Europe,” AT Kearney consultant Rene Steinhaus told Reuters.